ize-er/pointerize/README.md

 ## There Is More

 There's more to Poinerize than meets the eye.
-I will publish the full API docs after some changes. but if you're curious, you can look around the `types.ts`.
+I will publish the full API docs in due time.
-Some of them may change completely.
-You may also find `TODO`s in the source code, if it has a `?` (`TODO?`) it means we're not sure.

 <p style="text-align:right;"><a href="#top">back to top</a></p>